yuelinan/Codes-of-EaDA/README.md

-Official implementation of "Federated Learning for Explainable Molecule RepresentationLearning".
+Official implementation of "Federated Learning for Explainable Molecule Representation Learning".

 ## Data download
 - Open Graph Benchmark (OGB): this dataset can be downloaded when running cell.sh.